snbogan/gfa_parser/README.md

 ### gw_paths

-This script counts the total number of all directed, acyclic paths through a GFA file and normalizes this value by the number of unitigs in the GFA.
+This script counts the total number of directed, acyclic paths through unitigs in through a GFA file and normalizes this value by the number of unitigs in the GFA.
 This provides a genome-wide estimate of assembly uncertainty.
 Paths are enumerated on a log10 scale.

 ## Unphased mode